Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Results

 \subsubsection{GSC}

-$GSC$ generalizes the Shor code to have any number of ``cat'' states $\frac{1}{\sqrt{2}}(\ket{0 \dots 0} + \ket{1 \dots 1})$ (named after Schrödinger’s cat) along with any number of qubits per cat state.
+$GSC$ generalizes the Shor code to have any number of ``cat'' states $\frac{1}{\sqrt{2}}(\ket{0 \dots 0} + \ket{1 \dots 1})$ (named after Schrödinger’s cat, also known as a GHZ state~\cite{ghzState}) along with any number of qubits per cat state.
+Cat states can be encoded using any number of initialization techniques~\cite{catCreation}.
 Let $GSC$ take two parameters: the number of cat states, $a$, and the number of qubits per cat state, $b$.
 We mark these in subscripts when referring to a specific $GSC$, $GSC_{a,b}$.
-Each of these cat states are called a subregister of the code, and $si$ denotes the $i$th subregister.
-Cat states are well-known and can be encoded using any number of cat state initialization techniques~\cite{catCreation}.
+Each of these cat states are called a subregister of the code, and $\mathcal{S}_i$ denotes the $i$th subregister.
 The logical computational basis states $\ket{x}_{GSC_{a,b}}$, for $x \in \{0,1\}$ specifying the logical state $\ket{x}$ encoded with $GSC_{a,b}$, are therefore

 For example, the original Shor code is a $GSC_{3,3}$ code with computational basis states

 $GSC$ has Z-stabilizers consisting of Z gates on pairs of adjacent qubits in each subregister, formally given by Eq.~\eqref{eq:multi-cat-stabilizers-z} with $0 \le i < a(b - 1)$,